 The ICA 33rd World Cooperative Congress will be held from 1-3 December 2021 at the Grand Walkerhill (Seoul), 177 Walkerhill-ro, Gwangjang-dong, Gwangjin-gu, Seoul, South Korea, and also online.
 The Congress is aimed at cooperative members, practitioners, academics, government representatives and anyone interested in the cooperative business model.
 Information on all sessions can be found in the programme.
 You can also read about all the speakers, facilitators, rapporteurs and panelists here.

 Can’t be in two places at once?
-Don’t worry — all sessions will be recorded and made available on the online platform to access at a later time.
-This also will include all materials included during the presentations.
+Don’t worry — all sessions will be recorded and made available on the online platform to access for two months after the Congress ends.
+You will also be available to add your comments and access presentation materials on the online platform during this time.

 Please note that all information presented here is subject to change due to the ongoing nature of the COVID-19 pandemic.
 Check back often for updates!